 Passport by Euromonitor is a comprehensive market research database providing key business intelligence on markets, consumers and companies, emphasizing consumer-related industries.
 It is an excellent source for international data, including market forecasts, consumer market sizes, consumer lifestyles, brands, and more.

-Journal Article Databases with Market Information
+Article Databases with Market Information

 Consider searching journal articles with keyword or subject term "market share" or "market shares"